vasylenko/devdosvid.blog/cv/cv.md

     My position called CTO but in fact, that was a mix of:

-    As a chief technologist, I was responsible for the main technical processes within my team and research of the new technologies we could implement for clients.
-Also, I implemented ITIL practices together with our COO.
+    CTO.
+I was responsible for the processes within my team and for the research of the new technologies we could implement for our clients.
+Also, I introduced ITIL practices together with our COO.
 But what I like the most is that I could change the way of how our department worked with the development department.
-The work became more united, more interactive, which turned into interesting and successful projects for both departments.
+The work became more coordinated and more integrated, and that turned into interesting and successful projects for both departments.

     Project Manager.
 Managed the projects using practices from PRINCE2 methodology and Theory of Constraints.